seperot/sepe-devblog/src/pages/golden-path-document/index.md

 ###What is a golden path document
 ![Bot](./images/goldenpath.png)

 A Golden path, when talking about software is the ideal route for a user to take.
 In the case of a shopping app, the golden path would see the user log in, find the item they are looking for easily, go to checkout, and pay all without any issue.
-A golden path document is similar in that it's the ideal path but this time for a new member of the team to get up and running with the project quickly and easily.
+A golden path document in this instance is showing the ideal path for a new member of the team to get up and running with the project quickly and easily.
 The document shouldn't assume much as you don't know where someone’s starting point or gaps in their knowledge will be.
 For someone, it may be they have never used the CI software your team uses but for someone else it could be they have no idea what to install as their previous company had strict installation rules.

 ###How to structure it
 ![Bot](./images/structure.png)